 Emergency Broadband Benefit Program

-CCG is proud to announce our participation in the FCC’s Emergency Broadband Benefit program.
+Campus Communications Group is proud to announce our participation in the FCC’s Emergency Broadband Benefit program.
 This program helps households struggling to pay their Internet bills during the COVID-19 pandemic.

 How to apply

 - If you are not already a CCG customer, check if service is available at your address and sign up for residential services using our online form.

 - Apply online for the program and verify your eligibility with the FCC by visiting GetEmergencyBroadband.org

 - Once your household’s eligibility has been verified by the FCC, email your contact information (Name, email, phone number) to email@example.com and let us know that you have qualified for the EBB program.
 We will contact you to verify your EBB application and then your discount will be automatically applied to your bill.